-How to Read a Forex Base Currency Counter Currency
+How Do I Read a Base Currency Counter Currency

-A quote represents the exchange rate between two currencies; Base Currency Counter Currency referred to as currency pairs.
-Currencies in the forex market are traded in the form of Base Currency Counter Currency pairs, for example EURUSD, GBPUSD, USDCHF and USDJPY.
-The first one is known as the Base currency while the second is known as the Quote currency.
+A quote represents the exchange rate between two currencies; Base Currency Counter Currency referred to as forex pairs.
+Currencies in the market are traded in the form of Base Currency Counter Currency pairs, for example EURUSD, GBPUSD, USDCHF and USDJPY.
+The first one is referred to as the Base currency while the second is known as the Quote currency.

 Example of EURUSD - Base Currency Counter Currency

-EURUSD is one of the major currency pair in FX, therefore we shall use it for our example:
+EURUSD is one of the major currency pair in Forex, hence we shall use it for our example:

 EURUSD

 This is the first currency in a pair (EUR).
-The Base is equal to 1 unit of the first currency.
+The Base is equivalent to 1 unit of the first currency.

 This is the second currency in a pair (USD).
 The Quote shows the value of the base currency in relation to the second currency.